 We had dinner at Ale & Compass one night (which we admit had mediocre-at-best food, even though our server was great) and walked around to see the Disney souvenir shops at the hotels.

-We also stopped to see the Christmas trees inside (we visited during the winter holidays) and the incredible The Little Mermaid-themed life-sized gingerbread and candy-created carousel a team of Disney pastry chefs made.
+We also stopped to see the Disney Christmas trees inside (we visited during the winter holidays) and the incredible The Little Mermaid-themed life-sized gingerbread and candy-created carousel a team of Disney pastry chefs made.

 One day, we'll go to the bar next to Ale & Compass restaurant, but we didn't have a chance to get there between our stop at Abracadabar, Jellyrolls, and enjoying Stir bar at the Swan Reserve.